 The occupancy period derived by CBRE is driven from a Monte Carlo simulation.
 The simulations are dependent upon the demographic profile of the village (age and gender of residents) and a death and non-death probability as the reason for departing a unit.
 The resulting stabilised departing occupancy period is an estimate of the long run occupancy term for residents.
 Additional variables which will influence the stabilised occupancy period outputs (and recycle profile) by village will include resident densities where a high proportion of couples will logically extend/prolong the recycle profile, occupancy periods for existing residents, current absolute age levels and whether it is a care or lifestyle orientated village.
 The occupancy period derived by JLL for the existing residents is based on the observed historical length of stay within the village and the demographic profile of the existing residents, including age and gender.
-The stabilised occupancy period for new residents is guided by the historical length of stay for previous residents within the village, considered alongside village maturity, resident densities where a high proportion of couples will logically prolong the recycle profile, current age levels and whether it is a care or lifestyle orientated village.
+The stabilised occupancy period for new residents is guided by the historical length of stay for previous residents within the village, considered alongside village maturity, resident densities where a high proportion of couples the recycle profile, current age levels and whether it is a care or lifestyle orientated or previous residents within the village, considered alongside village maturity, resident densities where a high proportion of couples will logically prolong the recycle profile, current age levels and whether it is a care or lifestyle orientated village.

 A 0.5% decrease in the discount rate would result in a \$27.9 million higher fair value measurement and an increase in the fair value gain recorded in the income statement.
-Conversely, a 0.5% increase in the discount rate would result in a \$25.9 million lower fair value measurement and a decrease in the fair value gain recorded in the income statement.
+Conversely, a 0.5% increase in the fair value gain recorded in the income fair value measurement and a decrease in the fair value gain recorded in the income statement.
 A 0.5% decrease in the 5-year plus growth rate would result in a \$40.4 million lower fair value measurement and a decrease in the fair value gain recorded in the income statement.
+A 0.5% decrease in the fair value gain recorded in the income statement.
+Conversely, a 0.5% increase in the 5-year plus growth rate would result in a \$40.4 million lower fair value measurement and a decrease in the fair value gain recorded in the income statement.
 Conversely, a 0.5% increase in the 5-year plus growth rate would result in a \$37.0 million higher fair value measurement and an increase in the fair value gain recorded in the income statement.
 Other key components in determining the fair value of investment property are the average age on entry of residents and the stabilised departing occupancy period.
-A significant decrease (increase) in the stabilised departing occupancy period would result in significantly higher (lower) fair value measurement and a significant increase (decrease) in the average age on entry of residents would result in a significantly higher (lower) fair value measurement.
+A significant decrease (increase) in the stabilised departing occupancy period.
+A significantly higher (lower) fair value measurement and a significant increase (decrease) in the average age on entry of residents would result in a significantly higher (lower) fair value measurement.